 One objection that has been recently raised against applying the “representation by fiction model” to the state is that – as the examples given by Hobbes seem to show – it does not involve a collective or its incorporation (Olsthoorn 2020, 9), which is obviously concerning if we want to use the model to make sense of how one person may be made out of many.
 But the objection fails to take into account the context of Hobbes’s examples.
 As the literature from which Hobbes must have drawn these examples makes clear, the personation of churches, hospitals and bridges did presuppose incorporation.
 Both universitates personarum (associations) and universitates rerum (foundations) were aggregates – of people and things/assets, respectively – endowed with juristic personality by the prescript of law or a special grant and gaining their capacity for action through the agency of representatives.
 Civil and canon law had long included cathedral chapters and hospitals as specific instances of universitates personarum – that is, as a group of individuals legally considered to be a single persona or independent entity, such as a corporation.
-Hence even though it is true that bridges are ‘personated, not incorporated, by an overseer’ (Olsthoorn 2020, 9), the capacity to ‘procure their maintenance’ (Malcolm 2012, 246) presupposed incorporation.
+Hence even though it is true that bridges are ‘personated, not incorporated, by an overseer’ (Olsthoorn 2020, 9), the capacity to ‘procure their maintenance’ (Malcolm 2012, 246; 1651, 81) presupposed incorporation.
 The bridgebuilding brotherhoods (fratres pontis) of Medieval Europe were corporations responsible for building and repairing bridges over rivers, and the hospitals, chapels and cemeteries associated with them, especially in Southern France (Boyer 1964; Skinner 2018, 21-22).
-Hobbes’s interest in the examples of ‘a Church, an Hospital, a Bridge’ (Malcolm 2012, 246) seems therefore to betray a deeper interest in the process whereby a collection of individuals or things are incorporated into one whole ordered to one purpose: to procure the maintenance of something in their charge, which is thereby recognised to have interests of its own that need protecting over time.
+Hobbes’s interest in the examples of ‘a Church, an Hospital, a Bridge’ (Malcolm 2012, 246; 1651, 81) seems therefore to betray a deeper interest in the process whereby a collection of individuals or things are incorporated into one whole ordered to one purpose: to procure the maintenance of something in their charge, which is thereby recognized to have interests of its own that need protecting over time.

-Representation by fiction, we have shown, could be closely related to incorporation, The second, related objection, to treating the state as a case of representation by fiction is that the latter requires a legal framework, and this requires, in turn, an institutional framework – that is, a state.
-In other words, fictional personation cannot generate a state, because it is the creature of the state: a state is necessary to structure and authorise it.
-Most notably, representation by fiction requires third-party authorisation as grounded on dominion of things or persons, rights of ownership or governorship, which have no place outside the state.
+Representation by fiction, we have shown, could be closely related to incorporation.
+The second, related objection, to treating the state as a case of representation by fiction is that the latter requires a legal framework, and this requires, in turn, an institutional framework – that is, a state.
+In other words, fictional personation cannot generate a state, because it is the creature of the state: a state is necessary to structure and authorize it.
+Most notably, representation by fiction requires third-party authorization as grounded on dominion of things or persons, rights of ownership or governorship, which have no place outside the state.
 As the previous example made clear, representation by fiction may even, in some cases, presuppose the establishment of subordinate systems, namely religious associations, similar to guilds, with authority to procure the maintenance of things incapable of acting themselves, such as bridges.
-These corporations are legal fictions, which only the state can ultimately authorise.
+These corporations are legal fictions, which only the state can ultimately authorize.